Personal websites & portfolios

 Claude Code is one of the most exciting tools I've used in years.
 It allows us to do more and build software faster than before - but it's not just for experienced developers.
 People with no coding background are using it to build working web apps, automate tasks, and ship real projects in a fraction of the time it would have taken before.

 I've been using Claude Code daily in my professional work as a Senior AI Engineer, and I've written a separate guide that covers the strategies I use to get the best results.
-But that guide assumes you can already code.
+But that guide assumes you have already used the tool before.
 This one doesn't.

 If you've never written a line of code and don't know what a terminal is, this guide is for you.
 I'll walk you through everything from installing Claude Code to building your first project, and share the tips that I've seen make the biggest difference for people who are just getting started.